b97tsk/reactive-tree/README.md

 #### function defineLeaf()

-Create a leaf with a value, like `createLeaf()`, but also defines a property for an object, which corresponds with that leaf:
+Create a leaf with a value, like `createLeaf()`, but also defines a property for an object, which corresponds with this leaf:

 - when you get this property, it returns `leaf.read()`;
 - when you set this property to something, it calls `leaf.write(something)`.